Tours Sitemap Accessibility Skiptocontent Search

 berber flag

-The above flag was adopted by Berber activists and was used most commonly by the Kabyles in Algeria, when the flag appeared in political demonstrations and in banners, before it spread to websites.
+The above flag was adopted by Berber activists and was initially used by the Kabyles of Algeria, where it appeared in political demonstrations and banners, before it spread to websites and eventually across North Africa.
 It was said that the flag was designed by Mohammed Bessaoud, the spiritual father of Berberism in Algeria, who fought during the independence wars between 1954 and 1962.

 berber flag canary